martialbb/genascope-backend/app/schemas/README.md

 # Schema Models / DTOs

-This directory contains Pydantic schema models that serve as Data Transfer Objects (DTOs) for the CancerGenix application.
+This directory contains Pydantic schema models that serve as Data Transfer Objects (DTOs) for the Genascope application.

 ## Purpose